DFEC-R2D2/r2d2/docs/team_roles.md

     - [EE] Must be able to disable movement (external switch)
     - [EE] Must run off standard 120V wall socket
     - [CE] Must be animated and friendly
-        - Notice when people enter the room
+        - Notice when people enter the room (move head/play sound/???)
-        - In some cases great people
+        - In some cases greet people
         - In some cases recognize people (maybe too difficult)
         - Head must move (or track) people